-from these waste streams, the project team are carrying out their work with the aid of innovative bioprocessing techniques, the use of novel microbial groups and an adaptive laboratory evolution llion tonnes of salted whey and acid whey are generated annually.
+from these waste streams, the project team are carrying out their work with the aid of innovative bioprocessing techniques, the use of novel microbial groups and an adaptive laboratory evolution approach.

 Taking a circular bioeconomy approach

 It has been recognised that the food sector needs to move away from an unsustainable linear model of production - or a 'take, make and waste' approach - to a more sustainable circular model.
 The goal is to reduce waste, the carbon footprint and the reliance on fossil fuels, all while helping to feed the rising world population.